 Now for the part that often seems confusing at first.
 The higher the F-stop number, the smaller the aperture.
 Conversely, the lower the F-stop, the wider the aperture.
 So, for example, an aperture of f/16 will let in a small amount of light through to your sensor.
 An aperture of f/1.8 is a wide aperture and will let through a lot of light to the sensor.

 Light is also measured in stops, the same as the F-stops on your lens.
 The scale below is full stops of light:

 You might notice some additional numbers, say f/1.8, for example.
 Many lens manufacturers will let you choose third stops, or half stops as options as well for even greater accuracy.

 The F-number of the lens corresponds to the widest aperture that the lens will open up to.
-So a 50mm f/1.4 lens will open up to an aperture of f/1.4, which is pretty wide.
+So a 50mm f/1.4 lens has a maximum aperture of f/1.4, which is pretty wide.
 These lenses are referred to as ‘fast lenses’ because they let in a lot of light.
 A 24-105mm f/4 lens will only stop down to f/4, which obviously lets in considerably less light than the f/1.4 lens will.